2023 PBS changes

 New prescriptions written after July 1

-New prescriptions for the PBS-listed opioid pharmacotherapy items should be PBS streamline authority prescriptions, with exact quantities for up to 28 days supply and two repeats OR for patients on methadone doses greater than 150mg, or sublingual buprenorphine doses greater than 32mg, a PBS authority prescription with telephone approval for an increased quantity.
+New prescriptions for the PBS-listed opioid pharmacotherapy items should be PBS streamline authority prescriptions, with exact quantities for up to 28 days supply and five repeats OR for patients on methadone doses greater than 150mg, or sublingual buprenorphine doses greater than 32mg, a PBS authority prescription with telephone approval for an increased quantity.

 Authorities for increased quantities of the long-acting buprenorphine injections are not provided for, but note that the usual rules for early supply are allowed, enabling more frequent injection for those patients that require it (typically between every 21 to 28 days).